Chalkboard Cutting Board

 The cutting board itself was a little bit on the rough side, and I wasn’t sure I wanted to use it for food without lots sanding and a food safe finish.

-Then I thought about making a chalkboard using chalkboard paint, but the logo seemed deep enough that I thought it might show and as I said, the wood was a bit rough.
+Then I thought about making a chalkboard using chalkboard paint, but the logo seemed deep enough that I thought it might show.

 As I was browsing through Dollar Tree one day, I stumbled across these little chalkboards.
 Part of me wanted to grab a whole pile.
 They would be fun for the grand kids.
 I might still go back to see if they have them, but for now I just had one.

 I used a spray stain that I use with some of my basketry projects to darken the cutting board.
 It’s called Weaver’s Stain and it dries really fast, so as long as I had it, I decided to go ahead with it.

 But you could also use a water based stain, or even an oil based stain if you let it dry thoroughly before gluing on your chalkboard.